-Picking the right iPhone 12 or iPhone 12 Pro storage size will be tricky so we want to help you decide between Apple’s cheapest option, middle option, and the most expensive versions of these new devices.
+Picking the right iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max storage size is tricky so we want to help you decide between Apple’s cheapest option, a middle-of-the-road option, or the most expensive version of the iPhone 12.

-You might be tempted to buy the cheapest version of the iPhone 12/iPhone 12 Pro or the model with the most storage.
-And while a lot of you will be perfectly fine with one of those, many others will want to buy something in between.
+You might be tempted to buy the cheapest iPhone 12, iPhone 12 mini, iPhone 12 Pro, iPhone 12 Pro Max or the model with the most storage.
+And while a lot of you will be perfectly fine with one of those variants, others will want to buy something in between.

 One thing you need to remember is that you will probably end up paying for more storage one way or another.
 Either you’ll spend the money up front or you’ll wind up paying a monthly fee for additional storage via Apple’s iCloud service.

-There are several factors to consider before you settle on one iPhone 12/iPhone 12 Pro storage size or another and we’ll break down all of the things you need to think about in this guide.
+There are several factors to consider before you settle on one storage size or another and we’ll break down all of the things you need to think about in this guide.

 - iPhone 12 Storage Options